MrNex/Game-Programming-Examples/README.md

             /Game-Programming-Examples/GLFW/Collision Detection/Convex Hull (SAT - 3D)/
       ```

-4. Run the solution file (.sln) of the example you wish to run.
+4. Run the solution file (.sln) of the example you wish to run from the aforementioned *solution directory*.
 For our previous example:

       ```
             /Game-Programming-Examples/GLFW/Collision Detection/Convex Hull (SAT - 3D)/Convex Hull (SAT - 3D).sln